aarotuohi/SeeTrafficSigns/README.md

 - Streams camera input and identifies common traffic signs.
 - Overlays detection results on the camera preview.
 - Intended as a simple demo of mobile traffic-sign detection.

+## Technologies used (most important)
+- Android SDK — platform and APIs for the app.
+- Kotlin — app implementation language.
+- CameraX (or Camera2) — captures camera frames reliably.
+- TensorFlow Lite — runs the traffic-sign model on-device.

 ## Quick start
 1. Install Android Studio (and JDK 11+).